codygreen/llm_api_server/objective3/README.md

 ## FastAPI

 For this lab, we will leverage the Python FastAPI framework to quickly build an API prototype for our LLM.
-For this exercise, we need to provide the model with text that we want to summarize, so this will be our only input.
+For this exercise, we need to provide the model with text that we want to summarize, so this will be our only input for the API.

-Create a new file call _api.py_ add add the following code:
+Create a new directory called _app_ and a new file in that directory call _api.py_.
+Add the following code to the _api.py_ file:

 ```python
 '''FastAPI server that will be used to serve the summarization model.'''